Monday, December 23, 2024

 It seems appropriate here to give an exact example of how the military themselves at the front see technological change.
 Here is the opinion of the commander of the 2nd assault battalion of the 3rd Special Brigade Dmitry Kukharchuk: “They began to use unmanned aerial vehicles much more often both for reconnaissance and for fire destruction.
 They fly in swarms.
 The war is moving to a new technological phase and has become a drone war.
 I can make a guess...
 UAVs are at their peak in use right now.

-In the future, I think, it’s just that both on our side and on their side, the rapid development of electronic warfare will begin, and at a certain point this will either be stopped or will not have such a big meaning - that is, we will return to classical war.”
+In the future, I think, it’s just that, both on our side and on their side, the rapid development of electronic warfare will begin, and at a certain point this will either be stopped or will not have such a big meaning - that is, we will return to classical war.”
 A very clear and relevant vision.
 Perhaps, with the exception of the last phrase, about “a return to classical warfare,” because technological development is so rapid that something new will definitely appear.
 And this will be the case all the time: the enemy adapts to changes in our tactics, constantly looking for new techniques and methods of conducting combat operations - we do the same.

 Here are some arguments that relate specifically to this challenge.
-While we are only hoping for joint production with Rheinmetall of the modern Skynex air defense system, in 2023 the company demonstrated the newest version of the now unmanned Ripsaw platform - in the form of a kind of “mini air defense tank”, and even remotely controlled and capable of being integrated into a network of air defense systems.
+While we are only hoping for joint production with Rheinmetall of the modern Skynex air defense system, in 2023 the company demonstrated the newest version of the now unmanned Ripsaw platform - in the form of a kind of “mini air defense tank”, and even remotely controlled and capable of being combined into a network of air defense systems.

 Here is a slightly different vector of technology development.
 In September 2023, the US Army received its first four advanced DE M-SHORAD short-range directed maneuver energy air defense systems.
 These latest 50-kilowatt laser weapon systems on Raytheon's Stryker are designed to destroy drones, missiles, artillery shells and aircraft.